Bucket ACLs

 • You can use bucket policies or RAM policies to grant users long-lived fine-grained permissions, such as the read-only or write-only permissions on objects whose names contain a specific prefix in a bucket.
 For more information, see Examples and Common examples of RAM policies.

 • You can use temporary access credentials provided by Security Token Service (STS) to grant users short-lived fine-grained permissions, such as the permissions to list all objects in a bucket.
-For more information, see Use temporary credentials provided by STS to access OSS.
+For more information, see Use temporary access credentials provided by STS to access OSS.